nodecross/nodex-docs/source/preview/build_guide/free_rtos/index.md

               nightly-x86_64-unknown-linux-gnu
 ```

-Install the dependencies (Rust Nightly version source code) that will be required during the build process of UNiD EDGE SDK.
+Install the dependencies (Rust Nightly version source code) that will be required during the build process of NodeX EDGE SDK.

 ## How to build environment (build-related tools)